Explaining Revolutions Through ECF

-In 2000, I was already applying large, multi-layer neural networks to scientific data analysis, demonstrating that deep architectures could solve difficult inverse problems years before deep learning became mainstream.
+Read paper →In 2000, I was already applying large, multi-layer neural networks to scientific data analysis, demonstrating that deep architectures could solve difficult inverse problems.
+My recent work extends this interest in intelligence and complex systems through ECF and RAF network models.

 Featured In